How to Close Your GST/HST Account

 Is it time to close your GST/HST account?
-If think the answer is yes, keep in mind that you may close your GST/HST account with the Canada Revenue Agency for the following reasons.
+If you think the answer is yes, keep in mind that you may close your GST/HST account with the Canada Revenue Agency for the following reasons.

 If You're No Longer a Small Supplier

-If, for instance, your small business's revenue drops below the $30,000 annual threshold which means that you have to charge GST/HST, you can close your GST/HST account and reclaim your small supplier status according to the Canada Revenue Agency (CRA).
+If, for instance, your small business's revenue drops below the $30,000 annual threshold, which means that you have to charge GST/HST, you can close your GST/HST account and reclaim your small supplier status according to the Canada Revenue Agency (CRA).
 However, you must have been a GST/HST registrant for at least one full year before they will close your account.

-(Remember that to be a small supplier, your total taxable revenues (before expenses) from all your businesses must total $30,000 or less in the last four consecutive calendar quarters and in any single calendar quarter.)
+(Remember that to be a small supplier, your total taxable revenues (before expenses) from all your businesses must total $30,000 or less in the last four consecutive calendar quarters and any single calendar quarter.)

 To close your GST/HST account, you will need to complete Form RC145, Request to Close Business Number Accounts (BN) and send it to your tax services office or call the Business Window at 1-800-959-5525.

-As part of closing the account make sure you file any outstanding GST/HST returns for the period up to the day the account is closed (and pay any remittances due).
+As part of closing the account, make sure you file any outstanding GST/HST returns for the period up to the day the account is closed (and pay any remittances due).